paihari/spring-boot-learning/README.md

 # Spring Boot learning
-The Journey of Learning Spring Boot, The various projects navigates through the different aspects of Spring Boot
+The Journey of Learning Spring Boot, The various projects navigates through the different aspects of Spring Boot.
+We use the default port, so the web output is rendered into localhost:8080

 ## Examples
 - **app.groovy** - Simple Spring Boot application, run using spring-cli